SteveJM/Bash-Intro/Exercise2.md

     Now you will notice that the 'Exercise2Backup' directory has been deleted.

 ----
 That completes this exercise.
-You may wish to further experiment with the 'ls', 'cp', 'cat' and 'rm' commands to make sure that you inderstand them.
+You may wish to further experiment with the 'ls', 'cp', 'cat' and 'rm' commands to make sure that you understand them.